-176 Benjamin Sarmento was arrested and detained since 11 September 2000 and the Court released him under substitutes restrictive measures on 27 February 2001.
-On 12 March 2001 the Accused have been rearrested up to date.
-Therefore he was under detention for 2 (two) years 9 (nine) months and 20 days.
+João Sarmento was arrested and detained since 31 March 2001 and up to date.
+Therefore he was under detention for 2 (two) years 4 (fours) months and 12 (twelve) days.
 Accordingly, previous detention shall be deducted from the sentence today imposed, together with such additional time he may serve pending the determination of any final appeal.